Cristiano Ronaldo interview: Manchester United star questions future at the club and reveals he felt 'provoked' by Erik ten Hag

 The second part of Cristiano Ronaldo's explosive interview to TalkTV aired on Thursday; Man Utd forward revealed he is unsure if he'll remain at the club beyond World Cup; he discusses 'regret' over early exit against Tottenham and says he would be 'happy' to see Arsenal win PL

-The 37-year-old revealed he plans to carry on his playing career until the age of 40, but does not know which club he will be representing beyond the World Cup in Qatar.
+In the final excerpt of his explosive interview with Piers Morgan on TalkTV, Ronaldo also revealed he rejected a €350m (£305m) offer to play in Saudi Arabia this summer and claimed he had "many offers" to leave United.

-He went on to accept "regret" for the manner in which he departed Old Trafford early after refusing to come on as a substitute when Man Utd beat Tottenham in October, but subsequently said the punishment he faced was too harsh.
+The 37-year-old revealed he plans to carry on his playing career until the age of 40, but does not know which club he will be representing beyond the World Cup in Qatar but hinted at a United exit suggesting it is "probably good to have a new chapter" in his career.

 Manchester United will not make a decision on Cristiano Ronaldo’s future until they see the full interview with Piers Morgan and remain calm about the situation, Sky Sports News' Dharmesh Sheth reports.